ITSanchez/ITSanchez/README.md

 ## 👋 About Me

-I am an Infrastructure Architect and IT Professional with more than **25 years of experience** designing, deploying and maintaining production environments.
+I am an Infrastructure Architect and IT Professional with more than **25 years of experience** designing, deploying, and maintaining production environments.

 My work combines **Infrastructure, DevOps, Backend Development, Automation, Artificial Intelligence, IoT, and Music Technology**, always focused on building practical, reliable, and production-ready solutions.

 I enjoy connecting different technologies into a single ecosystem instead of treating them as isolated components.

-### 🚀 Current Areas of Interest

-- ☁️ Private Cloud
-- 🐳 Docker & Containers
-- 🖥️ Linux Infrastructure
-- ⚙️ Automation
-- 🤖 Artificial Intelligence
-- 📡 IoT
-- 🎛️ Music Technology
-- 🚀 Open Source
-- 🏗️ High Availability
-- 📊 Monitoring
+My goal is to simplify complex infrastructures, automate repetitive tasks, and create solutions that are easy to maintain and ready to scale.

 ---

-## 🚀 Featured Projects
+## 🚀 What I'm Working On

 ### 🎛️ MITS APP

-A cross-platform desktop application that integrates hardware, plugins, and music production tools into a single application.
+A cross-platform desktop application for musicians that integrates hardware, plugins, monitoring, and production tools into a single platform.

-**Highlights**
+Current features include:

 - Plugin Manager
 - Local HTTP API
 - Hardware Integrations
 - Stream Controller Support
 - System Monitoring
-- Windows & macOS
+- Windows & macOS Support

 ---

 ### 🎸 ITS Session Hub

-Professional audio routing software designed for musicians and content creators.
+A professional audio routing application designed for musicians and content creators.

-**Features**
+Current goals:

 - Multi-device Audio Routing
 - OBS Integration
+- Remote Web Control
 - Local HTTP API
-- Remote Web Control
-- BlackHole Support
+- BlackHole Integration
 - Low Latency Audio

 ---

 ### ❤️ ITS Guitar Health

-Cross-platform Flutter application for guitar maintenance.
+A Flutter-based cross-platform application that helps musicians manage guitar maintenance.

-**Features**
+Features include:

 - Instrument Inventory
 - Maintenance History